Ambry

-The Reformed churches abandoned reservation of the elements, so that ambries, unless used for housing vessels, became redundant.
-But, in the Scottish Episcopal church since the eighteenth century and other Anglican churches since the nineteenth century (following the Tractarian revival), reservation has again become common.
-In the Church of England the sacrament is reserved in all forty-four cathedrals, as well as many parish churches, although it is very uncommon amongst churches of an evangelical tradition.
+The Reformed churches abandoned reservation of the elements, so ambries became redundant except for storing vessels.
+The Scottish Episcopal Church since the 18th century, along with other Anglican churches since the 19th century (following the Tractarian revival), have made reservation again common.
+In the Church of England, the sacrament is reserved in all of its forty-four cathedrals, as well as many parish churches, although it is very uncommon amongst churches of the evangelical tradition.
 Reservation of the sacrament is quite common in the Episcopal Church of the United States, the Anglican Church of Australia, the Anglican Church in Aotearoa, New Zealand and Polynesia, the Anglican Church of Southern Africa, as well as in the Anglican Church of Canada (though with varying degrees of veneration, depending on the parish).
 Even some traditionally Low Church parishes, such as St. Anne's, Toronto, reserve the sacrament.

 Roman Catholic usage

-In Roman Catholic usage, when commonly called an ambry, it is traditionally in the sanctuary (as in, the altar area) of a church or in the Baptistery, and is used to store the oils used in sacraments: Oil of catechumens (indicated by the Latin letters O.C.), Oil of the Sick (O.I.), and Sacred Chrism (S.C.).
-Former regulations required it to be secured and locked, and lined and veiled with either purple cloth (in reference to the Oil of the Sick) or white (for the Sacred Chrism).
+In Roman Catholic usage, an ambry is traditionally in the sanctuary (the altar area) of a church or in the Baptistery, and is used to store oils used in sacraments: Oil of catechumens (indicated by the Latin letters O.C.), Oil of the Sick (O.I.), and Sacred Chrism (S.C.).
+Former regulations required the ambry to be secured and locked, and lined and veiled with either purple cloth (in reference to the Oil of the Sick) or white (for the Sacred Chrism).
 The door was usually marked "O.S." or Olea Sancta, to indicate the contents.
-Such regulations are now relaxed so that while many churches continue to use such an ambry, the oils are also stored and in some cases displayed in other ways.
+Such regulations are now relaxed, so while many churches continue to use such an ambry, the oils are stored and even displayed in other ways.

-Anglican Churches
+Anglican usage

 According to Ritual Notes, the Anglo-Catholic manual of rites and ceremonies, aumbries are used for reservation rather than tabernacles in churches in some dioceses because the diocesan bishop has so ordered.
-These aumbries should conform in general to the requirements for tabernacles including an ever-burning light and covering with a veil.
-For storage of the holy oil of the sick a lesser aumbry is to be used; it should be lined with purple silk, covered with a purple veil and kept locked; the door should be inscribed "oleum sacrum".
-(If the priest lives far away from the church he or she may be authorised to keep the holy oil of the sick at home.)
+These aumbries should conform in general to the requirements for tabernacles including a sanctuary lamp and covering with a veil.
+For storage of the holy oil of the sick, a lesser aumbry is to be used; as with older Catholic usage, it should be lined with purple silk, covered with a purple veil and kept locked; the door should be inscribed "oleum sacrum".
+If the priest lives far away from the church, he or she may be authorised to instead keep the oil of the sick at home.